Status: Preserved; renovation in progress

 Location: Along the 1400 block of South Parkway East, Memphis

 Architectural Style: Cemetery

 Original Function/Purpose: Cemetery

-History: After the Civil War, black Americans organized a burial association called the United Sons and Daughters of Zion.
+History: After the Civil War, Black Americans organized a fraternal benevolent association called the United Sons of Zion.
 They purchased 16 acres outside city limits for use as a cemetery.
-This cemetery was active primarily between 1876 and 1925 and is the oldest black cemetery in Memphis.
-It holds the remains of almost 25,000 blacks from the nineteenth through the twentieth centuries, spanning Civil War, Emancipation, Reconstruction, yellow fever epidemics, World War I, and the Jim Crow era.
-The cemetery is the burial site of the three black merchants, Thomas Moss, William Stewart, and Calvin McDowell, the 1892 lynching victims whose deaths ignited the anti-lynching crusade of Ida B. Wells.
+This cemetery was active primarily between 1876 and 1925 and is the oldest Black cemetery in Memphis.
+It possibly holds the remains of an estimated 30,000 Black Memphians from the nineteenth through the twentieth centuries, spanning Reconstruction, yellow fever epidemics, World War I, and the Jim Crow era.
+The cemetery is the burial site of the three Black merchants, Thomas Moss, William Stewart, and Calvin McDowell, the 1892 lynching victims whose deaths ignited the anti-lynching crusade of Ida B. Wells.
 The Zion Community Project, Inc. is now working on a volunteer basis to clean up and restore this important landmark.